Your Must-See Sports Headlines for Today, August 7

 Elliott has been in Cabo during his holdout and the running back was spotted driving around Tuesday.

-The Cowboys are amid an offseason full of contract issues, with quarterback Dak Prescott and Amari Cooper also in need of deals.
+The Cowboys are in the midst of an offseason full of contract issues, with quarterback Dak Prescott and Amari Cooper also in need of deals.
 Both Pro Bowl offensive players are in the last year of their deals.

 NFL Network’s Jane Slater reported that the Cowboys have “generous” offers on the table for Prescott, Cooper and Elliott that would put each one in the top five at their positions